 Finally, there’s the bottom of the funnel.
 Here is where you have the opportunity to make people take action.
 That might be buy your product, enquire about your services, or become a paying client.

 Content at this stage should be value-rich.
-It should be packed with your ideal clients’ pain points and how your product or service is the answer.
+It should be inspired by your ideal clients’ pain points and demonstrate how your product or service can provide a solution.
 Examples of this include detailed product pages or offer pages that encourage people to make that final move and say “yes” to you.

-While this content is potentially the last content your audience will come across, it should be the first type of content you create for your marketing funnel.
+While this content is potentially the last content your audience will come across before making a decision, it should be the first type of content you create for your marketing funnel.
 Here’s why.